 I awoke with a start and felt numb to the bone.
 I had no aches and pains from lying on the hard surface.
 No residue of sleep leaving me dazed and pulling me back to comfort … nothing.
 Sitting, I looked down at myself hoping to find the soft duvet of my bed.
 Instead, I saw my apparitional state.
 My whole nightdress was translucent and I could see right through my trembling hands.
 It was all true, I was no longer a human.
 I was a ghost, trapped within a mirror – my mirror.

-My tears flowed spectrally through my face again, I remembered eating breakfast on the lounge mat like that, when I was little.
+My tears flowed spectrally through my face again, I remembered eating breakfast on the lounge mat like that when I was little.
 Back in the room, the lady rose to her feet.
-Her green eyes falling on the mirror – looking right at me.
-I grinned a waved but she didn’t return my gesture.
+Her green eyes fell upon the mirror – looking right at me.
+I grinned and waved but she didn’t return my gesture.
 My spirits sank lower than the floor.
-Of course she was seeing her reflection in the mirror, never realising I was imprisoned behind it.
+Of course, she was seeing her reflection in the mirror, never realising I was imprisoned behind it.

 As much as it pained me, I watched until the happy family had left the room to begin their day.
 Only then did I gather myself and approach the next mirror.
 I peered through and took in the sight of a conservatory gym.
 Through its windows, a beautiful garden of bright summer flowers bloomed.
 A young gentleman wearing only a pair of gym shorts entered and stretched his arms.
 He sat on his weight bench and began bicep curls, showing me his rippling muscles.
 For a long few moments, I forgot my predicament.
 I imagined spending a night in bed with such a hulking figure of masculinity.
 If only I could escape through this mirror and be with him.
 Then his session ended and he left me alone in my solitary confinement once more.

 “NO!
 Leave her alone!”
 I screamed.
 My words never made it into that room of course.
 There was nothing I could do but watch him attack her until he grew tired.
-The last I saw, the woman laying motionless on the bed as he turned out the light, cutting off my view into the room.
+The last I saw, the woman lying motionless on the bed as he turned out the light, cutting off my view into the room.
 Full of emotion, I turned away and slumped against the wall.
 I couldn’t spend eternity watching horrible things like that every time I peered through a mirror into one of these places.
 I knew I had to either get out of the world behind the mirrors or properly kill myself.
 But how not even a compass could lead the way out of this mirror dimension of hell!

 Not wanting to or knowing how to accomplish the latter – being a ghost.
 I approached the mirror I was dragged through once more.
 Peering through, I smiled as I remembered my grandmother living in that room with the victorian wardrobes and bedstead.
 She died a few years ago, yet my parents hadn’t the heart or energy to remove her old furniture or decorate the room.
 I placed a hand on what I knew to be the back of the mirror and found it solid.
 I banged on, punched and kicked at it but I couldn’t get through.
 I felt no pain being devoid of flesh and yet the wall felt as hard as stone.
 ‘How odd,’ I thought.
 ‘I’m a ghost and yet I can’t get through the wall.
 Ghosts can pass through anything, right?’
 I knew that was right and it pissed me off because I couldn’t get out!